jackjliew/ai-openscale/tutorial-adv.md

 ### Create a Watson Studio account

-- If you do not already have a Watson Studio instance associated with your account, click the **Create Resource** button or the **Catalog** menu item, then filter on "Watson Studio" and click the **Watson Studio** tile:
+- [Create a Watson Studio instance](https://console.bluemix.net/catalog/services/watson-studio) if you do not already have one associated with your account:

   ![Watson Studio](images/watson_studio.png)